Hong Kong protesters overrun parliament, spraying graffiti | DW | 01.07.2019

 A banner inside the chamber read "There are no rioters, only a tyrannous government,"m according to the Hong Kong Free Press.

 The government called for the "extreme violence" to stop immediately, saying it had stopped all work on amendments to the extradition bill.
-Police said they would clear the area of protesters, according to Hong Kong Free Press.
+Police said they would clear the area of what they called a "mob," according to Hong Kong Free Press.
 A government statement said that "the protesters seriously jeopardized the safety of police officers and the general public" and that "such violent acts are unacceptable to society."

 Protesters wearing hard hats, masks, with some wrapping their arms in cling film to protect against the possible use of tear gas had used a metal trolley, poles and scaffolding to charge at the compound's reinforced glass doors until they gave.